kajol-patel/GOCat/Readme.md

-# GOCat - Gene Ontology Categorizer
+# MultiGOClassifier - Gene Ontology Classification tool

 ### Overview

-**GOCat** is a tool designed to classify biological literature text into specific Gene Ontology (GO) categories.
+**MultiGOClassifier** is a tool designed to classify biological literature text into specific Gene Ontology (GO) categories.
 It supports two types of classifications:

 * **Namespace Classification**: A multiclass classification that assigns the text to one of the GO namespaces.
 * **"Is A" Classification**: A multilabel classification that categorizes the text based on "is a" relation categories within the GO hierarchy.